goquestly-official/worldcup.final/README.md

-# World Cup Final: Argentina vs Spain — Monte Carlo Model
+# World Cup Final: Argentina vs Spain using Monte Carlo Model

-A statistical sports-analytics exercise, **not** a prediction of any real scheduled match.
-It fits a Dixon-Coles / Poisson attack-defence model to real historical international results and simulates a hypothetical neutral-venue World Cup final between Argentina and Spain 500,000 times, including extra time and penalty shootouts.
+A stat based simulation, **not** a prediction of any real scheduled match.
+It fits a Dixon-Coles attack-defence model to real historical international results and simulates a hypothetical World Cup final between Argentina and Spain 500,000 times, including extra time and penalty shootouts.

 ## Data